CesiumGS/3d-tiles-validator/README.md

 ## Reports

-Validation reports are currently printed to the console.
-Options to write them into files may be added later.
-For example, validating an tileset from the `specs/data` directory like this:
+By default, validation reports are printed to the console.

+When validating a single file, then the `reportFile` argument can be used to specify the output file for the validation report.
+For example:
 ```
-npx ts-node src/main.ts --tilesetFile specs/data/tilesets/validTilesetWithInvalidB3dm.json
+npx ts-node src/main.ts --tilesetFile specs/data/Samples/TilesetWithFullMetadata/tileset.json --reportFile MY_REPORT.json
 ```

-may print a validation report like this:
+Alternatively, or when validating multiple files, the `writeReports` argument can be used to write report files into the same directory as the input files.
+The name of the report file will be derived from the input file name.
 ```
-{
-  "date": "2022-09-21T18:41:45.562Z",
-  "numErrors": 1,
-  "numWarnings": 0,
-  "issues": [
-    {
-      "type": "CONTENT_VALIDATION_ERROR",
-      "path": "tiles/b3dm/invalid.b3dm",
-      "message": "Content tiles/b3dm/invalid.b3dm caused validation errors",
-      "severity": "ERROR",
-      "internalIssues": [
-        {
-          "type": "BINARY_INVALID_VALUE",
-          "path": "tiles/b3dm/invalid.b3dm",
-          "message": "The version must be 1 but is 2",
-          "severity": "ERROR"
-        }
-      ]
-    }
-  ]
-}
+npx ts-node src/main.ts --tilesetsDirectory specs/data/Samples/ --writeReports
 ```

 ## Implementation notes